SMS HomePage Archer Industries

 This table and graph summarize the possible 'income' outcomes of the three scenarios.
 The calculations assume % annual pay increases and % inflation rate. thus each 'curve' appears to be linear.

-For the 'base' and 'custom' scenarios, the first seven years use annual, equal increments from the 10th percentile () to 50th percentile () of the salary range for the specified job.
+For the 'base' and 'custom' scenarios, the first eight years use annual, equal increments from the 10th percentile ($) to 50th percentile () of the salary range for the specified job.
 Thus the slope may appear slightly different at the beginning of the career.

 Wealth (Loans and Investments)